CTSRD-CHERI/cheribsd-tutorial/src/c18n/README.md

 # Library compartmentalization

-CheriBSD's library compartmentalization feature (c18n) executes each dynamic library in a compartmentalization-enabled process in its own protection domain.
+CheriBSD's library compartmentalization feature (c18n) executes each dynamic library within a compartmentalization-enabled process in its own protection domain.
-The non-default c18n-enabled run-time linker grants libraries only capabilities to resources (global variables, APIs) declared in their ELF linkage.
+The non-default c18n-enabled run-time linker grants libraries capabilities only to resources (global variables, APIs) declared in their ELF linkage.
+Function calls that cross domain boundaries are interposed on by domain-crossing shims implemented by the run-time linker.

-The adversary model for these compartments is one of trusted code, but untrustworthy execution: a library such as `libpng` or `libjpeg` is trusted until it begins dynamic execution -- and has potentially been exposed to maligious data.
+The adversary model for these compartments is one of trusted code but untrustworthy execution: a library such as `libpng` or `libjpeg` is trusted until it begins dynamic execution -- and has potentially been exposed to maligious data.